eduMFA/eduMFA/doc/installation/upgrade.rst

 Depending on the way eduMFA was installed, there are different recommended update procedures.
 The following section describes the process for pip installations.
-Instructions for packaged versions on RHEL and Ubuntu are found in :ref:`upgrade_packaged`.
+Instructions for packaged versions on Ubuntu are found in :ref:`upgrade_packaged`.

 Upgrading a pip installation ............................